nbd-wtf/satdress/README.md

 1. Download the binary from the releases page (or compile with `go build` or `go get`)
 2. Set the following environment variables somehow (using example values from bitmia.com):
+(note that DOMAIN can be a comma-seperated list or a single domain, when using multiple domains you need to make sure "Host" HTTP header is forwarded to satdress process if you have some reverse-proxy)

 ```
 PORT=17422